Atlantic Canada Retirement Homes & Communities

 New Brunswick Retirement homes

 New Brunswick is home to over 750,000 people – many of them retirement age.
-Over 14% of New Brunswick is retirement age (14.4% to be exact), higher than the national average (figures from Stats Canada, for 2007).
+Over 14% of New Brunswick is retirement age (14.4% to be exact), higher than the national average (figures from Stats Canada).

 New Brunswick retirement homes in Woodstock, Fredericton and the rest of the province offer a plethora of services to make seniors' lives better, including state-of-the-art features like wellness programs, salons, fitness facilities, beautiful grounds and onsite amenties such as a variety store.
 You can also get assisted living services and other senior care you would expect from any retirement home.